shrik450/shrik450/README.md

 # Welcome to my GitHub page!

-if you're here, it's *probably* because you scanned the QR code on my resume.
-Thank you for your interest!

-To recap: I'm a Masters of Engineering in Computer Science student at [Virginia Tech](https://vt.edu/), and I'm looking for internships for Summer 2023.
+I'm a Masters of Engineering in Computer Science student at [Virginia Tech](https://vt.edu/), and I'm looking for internships for Summer 2023.
 I'm available May through August 2023.
 [Here's my LinkedIn Account,](https://www.linkedin.com/in/shrikup/) which contains most of the same stuff as in my resume.
 If you'd like to connect and don't have my email/number, please send me a connection request on LinkedIn!

 Some stuff that isn't resume-worthy, but still describes me: